MaciejPolanski/v_mremap/README.md

 # _mremap_test.c_

 This example uses non-POSIX `mremap()` call to connect chunks of anonymous memory allocated with `mmap()` into a one continues region.
-Based on the avaliable documantation I expected this to work properly.
-However `mremap()` operation 'grow' unexpectedly fails, most likley due to in-kernel representation (known as VM/VMA) of memory chunk, where one continous userspace region is still two separate VM/VMA inside a kernel.
+Based on the available documentation I expected this to work properly.
+However `mremap()` operation 'grow' unexpectedly fails, most likely due to in-kernel representation (known as VM/VMA) of memory chunk, where one contiunous userspace region is still two separate VM/VMA inside a kernel.

 Algorithm is as follows:
 - Having memory A and B, grow A to (A+B) size _(move of A may happens)_